pernillaTherese/TextAdventureGame/README.md

 # TextAdventureGame
-This is a School Assignment for ITHS Gothenburg in Java Course first semester, to learn about Classes.
+This is a School Assignment for ITHS Gothenburg in the Java Course of the first semester, to learn about Classes.